Cyclopropenylidene: History

 The astronomical detection of c-C3H2 was first confirmed in 1985.
 Four years earlier, several ambiguous lines had been observed in the radio region of spectra taken of the ISM, but the observed lines were not identified at the time.
 These lines were later matched with a spectrum of c-C3H2 using an acetylene-helium discharge.

 Surprisingly, c-C3H2 has been found to be ubiquitous in the ISM.
 Detections of c-C3H2 in the diffuse medium were particularly surprising because of the low densities.
 It had been believed that the chemistry of the diffuse medium did not allow for the formation of larger molecules, but this discovery, as well as the discovery of other large molecules, continue to illuminate the complexity of the diffuse medium.

 More recently, observations of c-C3H2 in dense clouds have also found concentrations that are significantly higher than expected.
 This has led to the hypothesis that the photodissociation of polycyclic aromatic hydrocarbons (PAHs) enhances the formation of c-C3H2.

 Titan (Moon of Saturn)

-On 15 October 2020, it was announced that small amounts of cyclopropenylidene had been found in the atmosphere of Titan, the largest moon of Saturn.
+On 15 October 2020, it was announced that small amounts of cyclopropenylidene had been found in the atmosphere of Titan, the largest moon of Saturn using the ALMA telescope.
+Cyclopropenylidene became the fifth C3Hn (three carbon) hydrocarbon molecule detected on Titan, after previous detections of CH3CCH (propyne) and C3H8 (propane); C3H6 (propene); and CH2CCH2 (propadiene).